ericsoft123/web_scraping/README.md

 ### Running REST API Client

-* `open server.rest` and start test endpoint or if you do not have it download on your VSCODE[Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+* `open server.rest` and test all endpoint inside there or if you do not have it download this VSCODE extension [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

-* or if you have `postman` check all list of API `Server.rest`
+* or if you have `postman` check all API inside `Server.rest`